-- US is not a party to the International Maritime Organization (IMO) BWM Convention 2004. - While Convention ratification status has no direct impact, the US Coast Guard (USCG) and the Environmental Protection Agency (EPA) have adopted some aspects of the Convention. - USCG and EPA, separate statutory authorities, require separate regulatory programs by law. - USCG Final Rule published 23 March 2012 and effective 21 June 2012 is a revision to the existing BWM Rule that now includes treatment requirement. - EPA Vessel General Permit (VGP) includes ballast water treatment provisions; effective 19 December 2013. - USCG checks compliance for EPA VGP during routine port State control (PSC) examinations and notifies EPA of any non-compliance.
+- US is not a party to the IMO BWM Convention 2004. - While Convention ratification status has no direct impact, the US Coast Guard (USCG) and the Environmental Protection Agency (EPA) have adopted some aspects of the Convention. - USCG and EPA, separate statutory authorities, require separate regulatory programs by law. - USCG Final Rule published 23 March 2012 and effective 21 June 2012 is revision to existing BWM Rule that now includes treatment requirement. - EPA Vessel General Permit (VGP) includes ballast water treatment provisions; effective 19 December 2013. - USCG checks compliance for EPA VGP during routine Port State Control (PSC) examinations and notifies EPA of any non-compliance.